Waxpple/waxpple.github.io/content/posts/day11.md

 This step takes long time to make, especially large ram usage.
 If failed, you can see [https://github.com/YosysHQ/nextpnr/issues/115](https://github.com/YosysHQ/nextpnr/issues/115) for more detailed build information.

-# Build a program on FPGAs
+# Build a program for FPGAs

 ```python
 import os